10 smart swaps that will save you hundreds of calories

 Save: 70-plus calories

 The big benefits: When the breadbasket comes around, opt for the smallest end piece, not the largest middle piece.
 Then spread it with a teaspoon or two of roasted garlic, instead of the same amount of butter.
-(Just cut the top off a head of garlic, drizzle a little bit of olive oil on top and pop it in a 400-degree oven for a half hour!)
+(To make it, just cut the top off a head of garlic, drizzle a little bit of olive oil on top and pop it in a 400-degree oven for a half hour!)
 You'll cut calories and fat and add a lot more flavor.

 3. Swap: Cream for pureed white beans in mashed potatoes